-Suspension - when a pupil is removed from the school for a fixed period.
+Suspension - when a student is removed from the school for a fixed period.
 This was previously referred to as a 'fixed-term exclusion'.

-Permanent exclusion - when a pupil is removed from the school permanently and taken off the school roll.
+Permanent exclusion - when a student is removed from the school permanently and taken off the school roll.
 This is sometimes referred to as an 'exclusion'.

-Off-site direction - when a governing board of a maintained school requires a pupil to attend another education setting temporarily, to improve their behavior.
+Off-site direction - when a governing board of a maintained school requires a student to attend another education setting temporarily, to improve their behaviour.